Am I Undercharging? How to Tell if You’re Underpricing Your MSP Services

 What Determines a Fair Service Price?

-First, consider the client’s environment.
-The number of users, devices, endpoints, and physical locations directly affects the time, tooling, and oversight required to manage their IT.
-A client with ten users and a single office is much easier to support than a client with hundreds of users across multiple locations.
-Larger or more complex environments naturally justify higher pricing, because the workload grows faster than the simple per-user or per-device calculation might suggest
+Client environment complexity: The number of users, devices, endpoints, and physical locations directly affects the time, tooling, and oversight required.
+A client with ten users and one office is fundamentally different to support than one with hundreds of users across multiple locations.
+Larger or more complex environments justify higher pricing because the workload grows faster than a simple per-user or per-device calculation captures.

-Next, the services included are critical to keep track of.
-Basic monitoring or reactive support carries far less operational cost than full-service management, cybersecurity, or compliance-focused offerings.
-Services like 24/7 helpdesk support, proactive patching, endpoint protection, and vulnerability management take dedicated resources and expertise, which should always be reflected in your fees.
-Bundling these high-value services without adjusting pricing is a common way MSPs unintentionally undercharge.
+Services included: Basic monitoring or reactive support carries far less operational cost than full-service management, cybersecurity, or compliance-focused offerings.
+Services like 24/7 help-desk, proactive patching, endpoint protection, and vulnerability management require dedicated resources and expertise.
+Bundling these into a flat monthly fee without pricing them specifically is one of the most common ways MSPs unintentionally undercharge.

-Your geographic region also matters.
-Market rates for MSP services vary significantly by location.
-High-cost regions, major tech hubs, and competitive urban areas can often command higher pricing than smaller towns or less competitive markets.
-Even within the same state, MSPs may see dramatic differences in what clients are willing to pay based on local market conditions.
+Geographic market: Market rates vary significantly by location.
+High-cost regions and major tech hubs can command higher pricing than smaller or less competitive markets.
+Even within the same state, MSPs can see significant differences in what clients are willing to pay based on local conditions.

-An MSP’s own expertise and reputation also play a role in pricing.
-Years of experience, certifications, specialized skill sets, and a strong track record allow you to justify premium rates.
-Clients are willing to pay more for providers they trust to protect their data, prevent downtime, and proactively manage risk.
-Conversely, a less established MSP with fewer certifications or a smaller portfolio may need to position pricing more competitively while they build credibility.
+Expertise and reputation: Years of experience, certifications, and a strong track record justify premium pricing.
+Clients pay more for providers they trust to protect their data, prevent downtime, and proactively manage risk.

-To put this in context, small businesses typically pay $100–$250 per user per month for comprehensive managed IT support, depending on service depth and complexity.
-Larger organizations often negotiate custom contracts that reflect their scale and specialized needs.
-By carefully considering client environment, service scope, market conditions, and your own expertise, MSPs can set pricing that is both fair to clients and sustainable for the business.
+As a rough benchmark: small businesses typically pay $100 to $250 per user per month for comprehensive managed IT support, depending on service depth and complexity.
+Larger organizations negotiate custom contracts that reflect their scale and specialized needs.

 Below is how to think about it in three digestible pieces.